omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 ```

-Each node has multiple asset channels, it can simultaneously send out transactions，and wait fot the counter party to response.
+Each node has multiple asset channels, it can simultaneously send out transactions， and wait for the counterparty to respond.

 <!-- ![RSMC](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/imgs/RSMC-diagram.png "RSMC") -->